JorelAli/NixOS4Noobs/src/nixsandboxes.md

 -----

-[^1]: The Nix shell is capable of much more advanced things than just sandboxes, but for the sake of a NixOS for Noobs, we'll just assume it's used for sandboxes.
+[^1]: The Nix shell is capable of much more advanced things than just sandboxes, but for the sake of a NixOS4Noobs, we'll just assume it's used for sandboxes.